Home » Health Conditions » Respiratory Problems » Bronchitis

 The symptoms that can occur if you are suffering from acute bronchitis can vary widely, depending on the severity of the bronchitis and your overall general medical condition.
 Because many of the symptoms of bronchitis can also be caused by pneumonia, it is important to see your doctor any time breathing becomes difficult or you experience a rapid heartbeat.
 With bronchitis you ill have a cough, and it will usually start out dry but produce mucus within a few days.
 The color of the mucus can be green, yellow, clear, or even pink tinged or smeared if the coughing is producing blood.
 You may also notice that you are running a fever that is low.
 If you develop a fever that is higher than one hundred and one degrees, contact your doctor because this can indicate a more serious condition such as pneumonia.
 You will usually feel tired and lethargic, you may loose your voice or become hoarse, and you may notice wheezing noises from your chest when you breathe.
 Another symptom you may notice is a pain or tightness in your chest, and this can become much worse during exertion or when you start coughing.
 At times with bronchitis the coughing may become uncontrollable, and may even result in vomiting due to the muscle spasms and lack of oxygen during the coughing fit if it becomes severe enough.

 Treatment of bronchitis will depend on the type.
-If you have this condition because of an upper respiratory infection caused by a virus and you are normally healthy, your doctor will generally tell you to get plenty of rest and drink a lot of fluids.
+If you have this condition because of an upper respiratory infection caused by a and you are normally healthy, your doctor will generally tell you to get plenty of rest and drink a lot of fluids.
 You will generally recover on your own within a few weeks.
 If the bronchitis is caused by a bacterial infection, antibiotics may be needed.
 In both cases your doctor may prescribe medications to help you bring up the mucus by thinning it out.
 A cough suppressant is normally not used, because the cough is needed to clear the mucus from your lungs.
 If you have a dry cough that is not productive, a cough suppressant with an opiate may be prescribed to control your cough.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.